alexandrecoulay/alexandrecoulay/README.md

 ## Hi 👋,
 You will find some basic code but 🙊

-- 🔭 I’m currently working on Snowbase and Oauth2
+- 🔭 I’m currently working on the Discord bot Eric and the social network Trender
-- 🌱 I’m currently learning JavaScript
-- 😄 Pronouns: iel (because of il/elle in french) ... no, it's a joke
+- 🌱 I only work with mongoDB database and ReactJS/NextJs frameworks
--  ⚡ Languages: JavaScript, HTML, CSS, Nodejs
+- ⚡ Languages: JavaScript, HTML, CSS, SCSS, Nodejs, Typescript
 -----